vefthym/fairER/README.md

 chart(tn_result, (1, 1, 1), (-0.6, 0.4), title = "chart_tn")
 ```
 instead of (-0.6, 0.4), to what you want the minimum and maximum attributes' scores to be.

+**Running DeepMatcher on Windows 10/11**: To install deepmatcher on Windows 10/11: run `pip install git+https://github.com/anhaidgroup/deepmatcher#egg=deepmatcher`. <br/>
+Also update deepmatcher/data/field.py, and two more files in the same folder to "from torchtext.legacy import data"

 In case of problems or questions, please report an issue, or contact Vasilis Efthymiou (vefthym AT ics DOT forth DOT gr).